bitburner/ivre-wizard/README.md

 - Clear the Database?

     - This asks if you want to keep the existing scans you've done in the past in the data base or delete and clear it before the scan.
 You can choose to add to the existing data.
 IVRE does tend to get slower when in the final step of adding a "View" when there is a lot of "relational" data it looks at.
-Essentiall clearing the data can make the data import faster.
+Essentially clearing the data can make the data import faster.

 - Download IPdata?
-    - This downloads the latest IPData that matches IP data with meta information like ASNumbers etc. This should be done onece a week do if you've not run a scan in a while you should do this.
+    - This downloads the latest IPData that matches IP data with meta information like ASNumbers etc. This should be done once a week do if you've not run a scan in a while you should do this.

 - Scan Type
     - These are the different scan types "ivre runscans supports